Street Maintenance Updates

 Plow Plans - Displays plowing plans used during a plow out.

-Plow Out & Sweeping Status - Displays completed sectors within the city during a plow out (sectors will not be filled in until the entire sector is complete).
+Plow Out Status - Displays MOA now plowing status within the city during a plow out.

 Sidewalk & Trail Snow Removal - Displays State and Municipal maintenance responsibilities for sidewalks and trails.

 The beginning point and direction of street sweeping on residential roads is rotated from year to year.
-In 2014, sweeping will begin in the south end of Anchorage moving in a southerly direction.
+In 2016, sweeping will begin in the South end of Anchorage moving in a northerly direction.

 Once residential sweeping begins, you may go on line by clicking here to access the street sweeping maps and track the progress of residential sweeping.
 Please understand there may be some deviation in the sweeping pattern on trash days.
 NOTE: This map will NOT show updates until we are working in residential areas and each sector is complete.